About Newton County

 Samples of the natural beauty of the region include three rivers: the Alcovy, Yellow and South Rivers come together at Lake Jackson and are the head waters for the Ocmulgee River.
 Verdant and picturesque farms; Lake Varner, one of the best fishing reservoirs in Georgia; and Factory Shoals Park with beautiful shoals, camping, and the historic ruins of one of the original mill village.
 Residents and visitors can also explore the area by foot or bicycle thanks to the trail system, including the Cricket Frog Trail, which runs along the old railroad line through Newton County.

 Filming in Newton

-Newton County has become known for filming as of late with production on several movies and television shows taking place here, including "The Dukes of Hazzard,' "In the Heat of the Night," "The Vampire Diaries," "Remember the Titans," "My Cousin Vinny and Selma."
+Newton County has become known for filming as of late with production on several movies and television shows taking place here, including "The Dukes of Hazzard,' "In the Heat of the Night," "The Vampire Diaries," "Remember the Titans," "My Cousin Vinny", "Selma" and "Sweet Magnolias."

-Newton County is also home to manufacturing companies such as Nisshinbo, FiberVisions, Bridgestone, Michilen, General Mills and Takeda Pharmaceuticals.
+Newton County is also home to manufacturing companies such as Nisshinbo, FiberVisions, Bridgestone, Michilen, SKC, General Mills and Takeda Pharmaceuticals.
 Newton County is also home to a Facebook data center and will have a Rivian Electric Vehicle plant just outside its boarders.

 Newton County School System has 13 elementary schools, five middle schools, three high schools and a college and career academy.
-Located within Newton County is Oxford College of Emory University, Georgia State’s Newton Perimeter campus, a Troy global campus and Georgia Piedmont Technical College.
+Located within Newton County is Oxford College of Emory University, Georgia State’s Newton Perimeter campus amd Georgia Piedmont Technical College.